 Search engines use canonical tags as strong signals to understand which version of content to index and rank.
+The canonical tag SEO benefit is clear: it directs all ranking power to a single URL.

 <link rel="canonical"